zaphosting/docs/docs/dedicated-linux-plex.md

+## Install Plex with the One Click Apps Installer

+You can install **Plex** directly through our **One Click Apps Installer** in the VPS web interface.
+After completing the initial apps setup, open the app catalogue, search for **Plex**, and start the deployment with your preferred project, environment, and domain settings.
+This gives you a fast and user-friendly way to deploy and manage **Plex** without a manual command line setup, while still benefiting from integrated web-based management, custom domain support, and SSL provisioning where available.

 ## Prerequisites

 Before installing **Plex**, ensure that your hosting environment meets the following requirements to guarantee a smooth installation and optimal performance.